Qwolar

 Pathos

-Pathos leads the Cult of Pathos, a fervent following devoted to his cause.
-To his followers, he is a prophet warrior, railing against his elder and younger brothers and vowing to destroy the Obelisks and their creator, Morgana, to bring an end to the immortality that has gripped Qwolar for millennia.
+To Pathos’s followers, he is a warrior prophet, railing against his elder and younger brothers and vowing to destroy the Obelisks and their creator, Morgana, to bring an end to the immortality that has gripped Qwolar for millennia.
 Pathos argues that without the peril and fleetingness of mortal life, true substance and art cannot exist.
 In his eyes, the immortals of Qwolar have squandered their endless years, achieving nothing of value in three millennia of hollow existence.

 Bone Orchard

 The Bone Orchard is a sorrowful sight.
-Graves are dug haphazardly, without thought or care, and there is no semblance of order.
+Graves are dug haphazardly, without thought or care.
 No headstones mark the dead, and the crypts and tombs are left open, filthy, and in disrepair.
 The ground is littered with broken bones and fragments of rusted armor.
-No rituals to honor the dead as these corpses are not truly gone; their essence continuing on, unable to be collected by the Coachmen to move on to purgatory.
+No rituals honor the dead as these corpses are not truly gone, for the Coachman can no longer collect them.
 The Bone Orchard is more like a skeletal garbage heap more than a proper graveyard.

 Rouge's Hearth